Lattice Boltzmann model for non-ideal compressible fluid dynamics: Lattice Boltzmann model for non-ideal compressible flows

-\ik{This concludes the proposed lattice Boltzmann model for compressible non-ideal flow simulations.
-Detailed multi-scale analysis of the hydrodynamic limit is presented in Appendix \ref{app:CE} and demonstrates that the present lattice Boltzmann model recovers the hydrodynamic equations \eqref{eq:balance_density}, \eqref{eq:balance_momentum} and \eqref{eq:balance_energy}.
-Numerical applications and validation of the model are presented in the next section.}
+A detailed multi-scale analysis of the hydrodynamic limit is presented in Appendix~\ref{app:CE}, demonstrating that the present lattice Boltzmann model recovers the hydrodynamic equations \eqref{eq:balance_density}, \eqref{eq:balance_momentum} and \eqref{eq:balance_energy}.
+Numerical applications and validation of the model are presented in the next section.